archlinux-downgrade/downgrade/doc/downgrade.8.md

   The name of the package.

 *package version*
-  The version of the package as noted in the A.L.A.
+  The version of the package in cache or A.L.A.

 *package release*
-  The release of the package as noted in the A.L.A.
+  The release of the package in cache or A.L.A.

 *architecture*
-  The architecture of the package as noted in the A.L.A.
+  The architecture of the package in cache or A.L.A.

 *location*
   Possible values: (remote), (local)

   If you have already downloaded this version, it will show *local*.